 Originating from the Greek chion meaning snow, and phobos for fear, the word Chionophobia is used to describe the condition of being afraid of snow.

-It is often thought that the fear stems from childhood events such as a sledding accident or being hit by a snowball and symptoms include cold sweats and panic attacks.
+It is often thought that the fear stems from childhood events, such as a sledging accident or being hit by a snowball, and symptoms include cold sweats and panic attacks.

 10. Chances of a white Christmas?

 Whilst the vision of a Christmas Day surrounded by snow fills Christmas cards, movies and songs, snow is actually much more likely in January and February than in December.